mlresearch/v38/_posts/2015-02-21-frejstrupmaibing15.md

 ---
-title: "{Computational Complexity of Linear Large Margin Classification With Ramp Loss}"
+title: Computational Complexity of Linear Large Margin Classification With Ramp Loss
 abstract: Minimizing the binary classification error with a linear model leads to an NP-hard problem.
 In practice, surrogate loss functions are used, in particular loss functions leading to large margin classification such as the hinge loss and